Satish615/Clash-of-kings/Core Values/Courage.md

 _Week #5:_
 - Team has addressed the courage value to transit from kanban to agile and has made honest attemts to make sure our task boards are accurate about the progress.
-- Team has showed the courage in adopting socket.io to client side version of the code.
+- Team has showed the courage in adopting socket.io to client side version of the code successfully.